AkilaJayasurya/bulkmail/README.md

-# 📧 BulkMail MERN App
+# 📬 BulkMail - MERN Stack Application

 **BulkMail** is a full-stack email broadcasting application built using the **MERN stack**.
 It allows users to upload an Excel file containing email addresses and send a custom message to all valid recipients in one click.